Zaha Hadid: Serpentine Sackler North Gallery, Kensington Gardens, London, United Kingdom (2009–2013)

-Innovation Tower, Hong Kong Polytechnic University (2007–2014)
+Innovation Tower, Hong Kong Polytechnic University, Hong Kong, China (2007–2014)

 The Innovation Tower in Hong Kong (2007–2014) is part of Hong Kong Polytechnic University.
 The building of 15 floors has 15,000 square metres of space, with laboratories, classrooms, studios and other facilities for 1,800 students and their faculty.
 It was built on the site of the university's former football pitch.
 The extremely complex forms of the building required computer modelling.
 Early designs experimented with a facade made of reinforced plastic, textiles or aluminium, but Hadid finally settled upon metal panels with multiple layers.
 The building seems to lean towards the city.
 The floors inside are visible from the exterior like geological strata.

-Wangjing SOHO Tower, Beijing (2009–2014)
+Wangjing SOHO Tower, Beijing, China (2009–2014)

 Wangjing SOHO tower in Beijing is the second building Hadid designed for the major Chinese property developer, located half-way between the centre of Beijing and the airport.
 The towers slope and curve; Hadid compared them to Chinese fans, "whose volumes turn one around the other in a complex ballet."
 The tallest building is 200 metres high, with two levels of shops and 37 levels of offices.
 A single atrium level three storeys high joins the three buildings at the base.